 static void Main(string args)

-Klocwork reports a CS.LOCRET.ARG defect line 9 where the address of local variable 'aux' is stored in the argument 'val'.
+Klocwork reports a CS.LOCRET.RET defect line 9 where function 'aaa' returns the address of local variable 'aux'.